zopencommunity/meta/web/package_requests_server/README.md

    required before the API accepts this state.
 7. Permanently delete an invalid or test request after typing its exact package name.
 Its votes and status history are deleted by the same database action.
+8. Link requests as **Depends on**, **Related to**, or **Duplicate of**.
+Reverse **Blocks** relationships are derived automatically, and dependency cycles are rejected.

 Requester name and organization are public only when the requester opts in.
 Contact email is never included by the public API; it is returned only from the admin endpoint and shown only in this protected console.

+Every request also has a GitHub Pages-compatible detail URL in the form `/PackageRequest?request=<id>-<readable-name>`.
+The numeric ID remains authoritative if a maintainer later corrects the package name.
+The page combines voting, status progress, delivery links, relationships, discussion, and activity.

 ## Discussion and activity